Boat loans for older boats vs. new boats

 Secured boat lenders tend to scrutinize the make, model, year and features more closely.
 A marine surveyor inspection may be required to prove the boat is safe.

 Like new cars, new boats lose value quickly, making used boats less attractive to lenders.
 It may be more difficult to finance an older boat unless you choose an unsecured loan.
-Lenders may require large down payments or charge higher rates and fees to cover their risk.
+Lenders often require large down payments or charge higher rates and fees to cover their risk.

 Unsecured boat loans